📊 LBMA Gold Consensus 2026 — Quick Answer Updated Mar 14, 2026

 Why is high consensus in gold markets a risk?

 High consensus creates risk because it indicates that most market participants have already positioned for the expected outcome.
-When everyone is bullish (as in early 2026 with Wall Street consensus at $5,000-$6,300), there are few remaining buyers to push prices higher, while any negative surprise can trigger widespread selling as the homogeneous belief system collapses.
+When directional consensus is nearly unanimous, there are few remaining buyers to push prices higher, while any negative surprise can trigger widespread selling as the homogeneous belief system collapses.
+This is a fragility signal, not a directional prediction.

-How does central bank gold buying affect market consensus?
+How does central bank gold buying create consensus fragility?

 Research Integrity Block